 Convertible preferred stock is much more difficult to analyze because it usually contains a complex formula to determine the conversion ratio between the preferred stock and the common stock.
 It often isn't easy to understand whether it is a good deal or a bad deal to convert the preferred stock into common stock.
 Because the value of convertible preferred stock is tied to the value of the company's common stock, you often find that convertible preferred stock trades at a much greater discount or premium to par value compared to non-convertible preferred stock.

-Most preferred stock issuances are pretty small.
+But most preferred stock issuances are pretty small.
 Here's a breakout using the categories we use for common stocks:

 |Category||# of Securities||Market cap||%||Avg Dividend Yield|

 Because preferred stock issuances are so small, we normally don't refer much to the size category of a preferred stock.

 Preferred stocks can be issued by various types of entities.
 Here's a breakout:

 When the entity type is "Privately held", that means that the preferred stock was issued by an entity that does not have common shares that are publicly traded on a stock exchange.